kwaldenphd/python-data-storage/README.md

 The `in` and `not in` operators return Boolean `True` or `False` values.

-We can also use this idnex syntax with string objects.
+We can also use this index syntax with string objects.

 ```Python
 # create string variable